Bug–Narew offensive: Fourth phase: general retreat of the Russian armies

 Russian troops retained a numerical advantage over the Germans, the supply of shells made it possible to conduct an intense battle for several days.
-However, the German and Austro-Hungarian troops of the army of Remus von Woyrsch managed to force the Vistula River above Ivangorod and create a threat to the rear of the Ivangorod fortress and the 2nd Russian army.
+However, the German and Austro-Hungarian troops of the army of Remus von Woyrsch managed to force the Vistula River above Ivangorod and create a threat to the rear of the Ivangorod fortress and the Russian 2nd Army.
 On August 2, M. Alekseyev gave the order to stubbornly defend the line of Warsaw forts and Praga (a suburb of Warsaw on the right bank of the Vistula River), but in the evening he ordered to withdraw the 2nd Army on the night of August 3 to the right bank of the Vistula, retaining only the line of forts, but not waging a stubborn battle on it, but only, if possible, delaying the Germans.
 As a result, both the 1st and 12th Russian armies had to take measures for the timely withdrawal of units so as not to be cut off by the breakthrough of the armies of the Central Powers from the south.
 The garrison of the Novogeorgievsk fortress, now subordinate directly to M. Alekseyev; on August 3, it began to be withdrawn from advanced positions to the forts of the outer bypass.
 Covering the withdrawal of the 2nd, 4th and 3rd armies was assigned to the 1st and 12th armies.

-In the 12th Army on August 3, a stubborn battle continued along the entire front, while the 4th Siberian Corps was again thrown back.
+In the Russian 12th Army on August 3, a stubborn battle continued along the entire front, while the 4th Siberian Army Corps was again thrown back.
 German troops captured 2,000 prisoners and 14 machine guns.